ArcTanSusan/arctansusan.github.com/index.md

 This static blog contains technical post-it notes, insightful reviews, and random observations of a software engineer in San Francisco.

 ## About Susan Tan
-I'm a Python software engineer in San Francisco.
-I lived my first 18 years of life in NYC.
-I may also blog about tea, ballet, and books.
+I live and work in San Francisco.
+I've lived my first 18 years of life in Brooklyn, NYC.
+I sometimes blog about books and art here.

 I can be found @ArcTanSusan on Twitter and on IRC.
 My email is susan.tan.fleckerl@gmail.com.